rubymonsters/learning_material/2014-07-07/hangman/README.md

 == RAILS Hangman

-Note from jose: I'm not sure if this files are working.

 The files that you should pay attention to are ``app/controllers/hangman_controller.rb`` and ``app/views/hangman/index.html.erb``.

 This app should just work by running